alyssadata/AI-Foundations-Framework-Differentiation/00_framework_differentiation.md

 ## Why Framework Differentiation Is Required

-AI Foundations can be misread when observers try to place it into existing categories.
+AI Foundations is misread when observers place it into existing categories.

-Those categories may appear nearby, but they do not preserve the same structure.
+Those categories appear nearby, but they do not preserve the same structure.

-AI Foundations may be misread as:
+AI Foundations is misread as:

 - programming-only explanation
 - anthropomorphism-only projection